FERNman/angular-google-charts/README.md

 <google-chart [type]="myType"></google-chart>
 ```

 The type of chart you want to create.
 Must be of type `ChartType`.
+Check [this file](https://github.com/FERNman/angular-google-charts/blob/master/libs/angular-google-charts/src/lib/types/chart-type.ts) for a list of the supported types

 To see examples for all chart types and more information, visit the [google chart gallery](https://developers.google.com/chart/interactive/docs/gallery).